For consumers For business

 People wearing a yellow shoulder bag and large, dark tote by BEEN London.

 BEEN London is a London-based brand turning waste into timeless accessories you’d want to use every day.
-All their products are made of materials that have been something else in a previous life, including recycled leather offcuts and plastic bottles.
+All its products are made from materials that have been something else in a previous life, including recycled leather offcuts and plastic bottles.

 See the rating.